-However, recent studies show that SOC dynamics are controlled by a much more complex interplay of geochemistry, topography, climate and biology (Doetterl et al., 2015b, 2018; Haaf et al. 2021; Luo et al., 2017, 2019), much like pedogenesis in general.
-For example, on average 72% of SOC in humid forest biomes is stabilized by interaction with the mineral phase in soil organo-mineral interactions and occlusion by aggregation (Kramer and Chadwick, 2018).
-Geology can control C dynamics as soils developed from felsic parent material (high SiO2, low Fe & Al, slow chemical weathering rate) provide less potential for C stabilization and a lower capacity to release rock-derived nutrients than soils developed from mafic parent material (low SiO2, high Fe & Al, fast chemical weathering rate), limiting organic matter input.
+However, recent studies show that SOC dynamics are controlled by a much more complex interplay of geochemistry, topography, climate and biology (Doetterl et al., 2015b, 2018; Luo et al., 2017, 2019), much like pedogenesis in general.
+For example, on average 72% of SOC in humid forest biomes is stabilized by interaction with the mineral phase in soil organomineral interactions and occlusion by aggregation (Kramer and Chadwick, 2018).
+Geology can control C dynamics as soils developed from felsic parent material (high SiO_2 , low Fe & Al, slow chemical weathering rate) provide less potential for C stabilization and a lower capacity to release rock-derived nutrients than soils developed from mafic parent material (low SiO_2 , high Fe & Al, fast chemical weathering rate), limiting organic matter input.
 Additionally, topography through its control on water and soil fluxes may influence C dynamics by altering C respiration and input along slope gradients (Berhe et al., 2008).
 Hydrological features related to topography in tropical forests are likely to influence C cycling and explain spatial patterns of SOC distribution locally by limiting C decomposition in water saturated valleys (Kwon et al., 2013).
-Finally, some soils developed from sedimentary parent material can contain a large fraction of fossil organic carbon (fFOC) of generally poorer quality than fresh organic matter inputs which can be resistant to decomposition under in situ environmental conditions (Kalks geochemical, geomorphic and climatic drivers are central (Angst et al., 2018; Berhe et al., 2012; Doetterl et al., 2015b; von Fromm et al., 2020 in review; Kramer and Chadwick, 2018; Luo et al., 2017)
+Finally, some soils developed from sedimentary parent material can contain a large fraction of fossil organic carbon (f{FOC}) of generally poorer quality than fresh organic matter inputs which can be resistant to decomposition under in situ environmental conditions (Kalks et al., 2020 in review).
+Hence, in order to explain SOC and its exchange between soil and atmosphere, the interactions of geochemical, geomorphic and climatic drivers are central (Angst et al., 2018; Berhe et al., 2012; Doetterl et al., 2015b; von Fromm et al., 2020 in review; Kramer and Chadwick, 2018; Luo et al., 2017)